maforget/epubfixer/ePubFixer/readme.txt

 -------------------------------------------

 v1.4.1
-- Added support when filenames with spaces were changed to special caracter (ex: %20).
-It happens usually with Sigil.
+Added support when filenames with spaces were changed to special character (ex: %20).
+It happens usually with Sigil 4.

 v1.4.0